mumbleskates/bilrost/README.md

 * `Message`: This is the basic working unit.
 Derive this for structs to enable encoding and decoding them to and from binary data.

-  This derive currently includes an implementation of `Default` that is the same as the automatically derived `Default`: each field takes on the value of its own default.
-TODO: make this untrue
 * `Enumeration`: This is a derive only, not a trait, which implements support for encoding an enum type with `bilrost`.
 The enum must have no fields, and each of its variants will correspond to a different `u32` value that will